philc/book-notes/psychology/principles - ray dalio.md

     bloated).
   * "I didn't like the alternative of not allowing ourselves to become all we could be."
 * "Another one of those"
-  * "Whenever something new came along that required me to make a decision, I would reflect on my criteria for making that decision and write it down as a principle so people could make the connections between the situation, my principle for handling these situations, and my actions.
-    More and more, we saw everything as 'another one of those' -- another of a certain type of situation like hiring, firing, determining compensation, dealing with dishonesty -- that had principles for handling them."
+  * "More and more, we saw everything as 'another one of those' -- another of a certain type of situation like hiring, firing, determining compensation, dealing with dishonesty -- that had principles for handling them."
-    * Making his decision making about how to run the business into a concrete algorithm, so it was transparent and repeatable.
-Just like their investment strategy: underlying each principle was an overarching philosophy, which was also written down.
 * Recordings of meetings where decisions were considered and taken were edited, and then used as boot camps for new hires.
-* Baseball cards
-  * He created a card for everyone in the company with their "stats" for all to see.
-E.g. Myers Biggs data.
-"Overwhelmingly positive".
-Sounds ballsy.
-This allowed the team to achieve better skill-task alignment.
 * He struggled to help his bipolar son, who made it out OK.
   * "That journey through hell gave me a much deeper understanding of how and why we see things differently.
 I learned that much of how we think is physiological and can be changed."